tripplet/Adium-Steam-IM/README.md

 Download
 ========
 Download the working version 1.7.3 [here](https://github.com/tripplet/Adium-Steam-IM/releases/download/v1.7.3/AdiumSteamIM_v173.zip)
-* The precompiled build is for OSX Mavericks (10.9 x86 and x64), it might not work under other versions
+* The precompiled build is for OSX Mavericks (10.9), it might not work under other versions

 Thanks
 ======